A3-Soft-Public/A3Pay-PHP-client-package/docs/example-usage/making-payment-request.rst

     <?php

+    /**
+        This function create just one basket item for demonstration, we can create as much as we want.
+    */
     function createBasketItems(): array
     {
+        /** the name of the item shown in report */
         $name = 'TestItem';
         $vatRate = 20.0;
         $quantity = 1;
+        /** measure unit must be from available constatnts in BasketItem::MeasureUnits array */
         $measureUnit = BasketItem::MeasureUnits['Ks'];
+        /** price without vat, before discount per unit */
         $originalUnitPrice = 2.0;
+        /** actual price without vat per unit */
         $unitPrice = 1.0;
+        /** total price without vat */
         $priceTotal = 1.0;
+        /** vat base for total price */
         $priceVatBaseTotal = 0.2;
+        /** total price incl. vat */
         $priceVatTotal = 1.2;
+        /** item rounding */
         $itemRounding = 0;
+        /** the name of article if is register on FiskalPRO portal
         $article = "Article";
+        /** chr1 and chr2 of product if it is paired product, only if the product is registered on portal.
         $chr1 = $chr2 = null; //not paired product
+        /** ean of product / product variant */
         $ean = '1234567891234';
+        /** external uid is used when we take product from 3rd party system */
         $externalUId = null;
+        /** short text product description */
         $text1 = 'Text1';
+        /** long text product description */
         $text1Long = 'Text1Long';
         return [
             new BasketItem(